Karwaan: Plot

 Shaukat and the shehnai-player are admitted to a hospital, where Shaukat falls in love with a young woman, but is dismayed to find that she is the shehnai-player's wife.
-Meanwhile Avinash and Tanya spend time at an inn, but when Tanya picks up a pregnancy test at a chemist's, they start an argument over her morals and she leaves for the hospital.
+Meanwhile, Avinash and Tanya spend time at an inn, but when Tanya picks up a pregnancy test at a chemist's, they start an argument over her morals and she leaves for the hospital.
 There they come across Avinash's doctor friend Raghu, who takes them to his home, where Avinash rekindles a long-lost friendship with Raghu's wife Rumana.
 The next day, at the police station, Avinash, Shaukat and Tanya find their van wrecked, but in its place is a new car.
 They go to the gang's hideout on the pretext of repaying their dues, but flee when the goons arrive.
 Later Shaukat shares with Avinash and Tanya his experiences of him and his mother being tortured by his late father, at which they all agree that their fathers' lives and deaths have caused them great suffering.

 The three reach Kochi where Tahira warmly welcomes them.
 That evening Avinash discovers in his father's diary that he actually wanted Avinash to retire from his job and take up photography full-time, but could not talk to him out of Avinash's resentment for him.
 At the prayer meet later that evening in memory of both Tahira's mother and Prakash, Tahira and Avinash make speeches for the two deceased people, who are then cremated.
 They spend the night at Tahira's, making merry with her friends and family.
 The next day Shaukat finds out that Tasneem, the shehnai-player's young wife, has been tortured by her aged husband; she asks to divorce him and Shaukat takes her along with the others back to Bengaluru.
-An inspired Avinash walks out of his job and starts a life of freedom with his new friends.
+An inspired Avinash walks out of his IT job and starts a life of freedom with his new friends.

+While the credits are rolling simultaneously, a scene shows Avinash organising a photography exhibition and has invited Shaukat, Tahira, Tanya, and Amey, his IT colleague.
+He is also in a relationship with his air hostess neighbour whom he used to meet daily in his apartment's lift.